Skip to main content

 • Carefully place the Feather board on top of the mounting headers on the PCB.
 Be careful to line all of the pins up properly.
 Gently push down until the board is fully mounted on the PCB.
 Failure to line up pins can cause them to bend and break.

-• Place your NeoPixel ring on top of your wooden base, pins inserted through the holes.
-Be sure to carefully line up the pins with the female headers on the PCB.
+• Place the NeoPixel ring on top of the wooden base, making sure to align the three pogo pins with the three holes (IN, G, PWR).

 • Once you are certain all three pins are aligned properly, push down on the NeoPixel ring.
 The pins should insert into the headers and the ring should sit flush against the wooden base.

-9. Locate the acrylic diffuser and the three wood screws (pointy ends).
+17. Locate the acrylic diffuser and the three wood screws (pointy ends).
 You will also need a flat blade screwdriver.
-Note that you may have to remove a protective film from one or both your acrylic diffuser.
+Note that your screwdriver may look different than the one shown here.
+Note that you may have to remove a protective film from one or both sides your acrylic diffuser.
+Once these films are removed your diffuser should be a milky, translucent white.
 Use the screwdriver to screw the three screws through the holes in the diffuser into the plywood.
 The holes in the plywood are undersized so you will need to use a little pressure when driving the screws to cut threads into the plywood.

-• Note that you may have to remove a protective film from one or both your acrylic diffuser.
+• Note that you may have to remove a protective film from one or both sides your acrylic diffuser.
+Once these films are removed your diffuser should be a milky, translucent white.

 • Use the screwdriver to screw the three screws through the holes in the diffuser into the plywood.
 The holes in the plywood are undersized so you will need to use a little pressure when driving the screws to cut threads into the plywood.